The Caves of Androzani: Plot

+The TARDIS lands on Androzani Minor, and the Doctor and Peri explore the caves where they are captured by General Chellak, who believes them to be aiding gunrunners.
 Androzani Minor is the only source of the spectrox drug, produced by bats within the desert planet's cave systems.
 The citizens of neighbouring Androzani Major rely on spectrox for its life-extending capabilities.
 Spectrox mining is controlled by Morgus's business conglomerate, but is threatened by Sharaz Jek, a masked figure who hides within the cave systems and controls an army of androids that disrupt mining efforts.
-Morgus has publicly funded the military operation led by General Chellak to defeat Jek, but secretly employs gunrunners Stotz and Krelper to supply Jek with weapons to profit from the war.

-The TARDIS lands on Androzani Minor, and the Fifth Doctor and Peri start to explore the caves.
-They both get caught briefly in a sticky substance but move on.
-The two are captured by Chellak, who believes them to be aiding the gunrunners.
-Chellak communicates their image to Morgus who does not recognise them and orders their execution.
-At their execution, Chellak discovers that Jek had been able to replace them with androids.
+Morgus has publicly funded the military operation led by Chellak to defeat Jek, but secretly employs gunrunners Stotz and Krelper to supply Jek with weapons to profit from the war.
+Chellak communicates the image of the Doctor and Peri to Morgus who does not recognise them and orders their execution.
+At their execution, Chellak finds that Jek replaced them with androids.
 Unbeknownst to Chellak, his own adjutant, Maj.
 Salateen, has also been replaced by one of Jek's androids.

 In Jek's lair, the Doctor and Peri complain about illness, and the real Salateen tells them that they had stepped in raw spectrox, which is lethal; the anti-toxin is the milk of the queen bat, but due to the recent war, the bats have descended to the deepest levels of the mine that are devoid of oxygen.
 Jek explains that he is at war with Morgus as his actions led to his disfiguration.
 Jek leaves the two under guard of his androids while he meets Stotz and Krelper.
-The Doctor reprograms the androids to allow them to escape.
-They are caught in the middle of one of the battles, and Peri is captured by Chellak, while the Doctor is forced to leave with Stotz and Krelper.
+The Doctor disables one of the androids to allow them to escape.
+They are caught by another of the androids, and Peri is captured by Chellak, while the Doctor is given by Jek to Stotz and Krelper.